jspanchu/jspanchu.github.io/content/posts/Wasm-pass-environment-variables-with-emscripten/index.en.md

 The second entry preloads the environment variable `GREETING="HI"`.
 Here, `runtime` refers to the wasm runtime. `preRun` is a list of functions called one by one by the glue code right before initializing and starting up the wasm runtime.
 The `ENV` object contains key-value pairs corresponding to a shell environment.

-Emscripten docs has additional information on [preRun](https://emscripten.org/docs/api_reference/module.html#Module.preRun).
+You can read additional information on `preRun` in the docs - [preRun](https://emscripten.org/docs/api_reference/module.html#Module.preRun).

 That was it!
 This exact method was used to switch between different rendering backends for the VTK WebAssembly example - [ConeMultiBackend](https://discourse.vtk.org/t/guide-how-do-i-use-vtk-wasm-webgpu-experimental-feature/11164).